joshiaarav09/Chatbot_with_PDF/README.md

 Basic Chatbot that can answer user queries from any documents and add a conversational form for collecting user information (Name, Phone Number, Email) when user ask chatbot to call them.
+It is built using Langchain and gemini along with faiss-cpu.